fcpp-experiments/past-ctl-monitoring/README.md

 > cd past-ctl-monitoring
 > ./make.sh windows [scenario]
 ```
-where `[scenario]` is one of the three described below.
+where `[scenario]` is one of the three described below (or `all` to launch them all).
 You should see output about building the executables, then the graphical simulation should pop up.
 When the simulation closes, the resulting data will be plotted in folder `plot/`.

 ### Linux